Introduction

 If you were publishing a 3D scene you would want unprojected data EPSG 4326.

-Next, we will start working through this one layer at a time, turn off all layers except prov_territo.
-We will style this with the Unique Values symbology.
+Next, we will start working through this one layer at a time, turn off all layers except CA_ProvTer.
+We will style this with the Unique Values symbology, using POL_DIV as the Field.
 Click ‘add all values’ in the Symbology pane if they don’t turn up in the list on their own.

 When we start adding the map tile layers, we will style and add labels.
 This will start to look cluttered, but at this stage trust the process as we will be returning to change how the layers interact with each other after they are all added.